 As long as you can find it for below $280, to be exact…

-Inflatable boat kayak prices have risen a lot, and you don’t want to overspend on something that only has a 90-day warranty.
+Inflatable boat kayak prices have risen a lot since Covid, and you don’t want to overspend on something that only has a 90-day warranty.
+This kayak had a more affordable price pre-2020.

 If you can’t find it at a good price, the Sea Eagle 330 is a better choice.